Apesosmarc/Netflix-Clone/README.md

 Needless to say I believe it will be hard to go back to plain React after using Next-Auth.

-Next Auth makes Oauth2 authentication easy with custom hooks that allow you to access authentication status and userdata from any component.
-Next Auth also has a bunch of sessionproviders you can use to make requests to auth API's without having to define your own signIn, signOut and sessionListen functions.
+Next Auth makes Oauth2 authentication easy with custom hooks that allow you to access authentication status and userdata from any component with their instance of session provider.
+Next Auth also has a bunch of methods that you can use to make requests to auth API's without having to define your own signIn, signOut and sessionListen functions.

 This application also uses CSS to create a responsive layout of the Netflix landing page.
 By using z-index and object position properties I was able to overlay images over videos within a container to simulate movies playing on a screen throughout all device sizes.